Peinah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 3-paths -  script that counts the number of directories in the PATH file 4-global_variables - This scripts list environment variables file 5-local_variables - This script lists all local variables and environment variables, and functions
+file 3-paths -  script that counts the number of directories in the PATH file 4-global_variables - This scripts list environment variables file 5-local_variables - This script lists all local variables and environment variables, and functions file 6-create_local_variable - Creates a new local variable named BEST with value School